Skip to main content

 As an Angeleno, I’m often told I’m a rarity—I don’t drive.
 I gave up my car and license over a decade ago.
 I walk, take the Metro, and use rideshare.
 In many ways, I see more of this city than most.
 And what I see both fills me with love and breaks my heart.
 Because Los Angeles, for all its beauty, has lost its civility.

 To me, civility is more than politeness.
 It is mindfulness.
-It is genuine care for others.
+It is a deliberate regard for others.

 Los Angeles stretches forty-four miles north to south and twenty-nine miles east to west.
 It is home to more than 46,000 unhoused people—many without access to clean water, toilets, or even shoes.
 The “fortunate” ones live in tents.
 Others sleep behind dumpsters, on bus benches, in subway stations, or on soiled mattresses in the street.
 They dig through trash cans for food and drink, some barely clothed, some barefoot.
 Calling this a “public health hazard” feels like a cruel understatement.
 It is inhumane.

-And yet, government agencies and NGOs continue to welcome and provide resources to immigrants who have unlawfully entered the country, many bused here from Texas.
+And yet, government agencies and NGOs continue to welcome and provide resources to immigrants who have unlawfully entered the country, many bused here from Texas—while tens of thousands already here remain without basic care.
 It’s not easy to criticize compassion—but I felt betrayed and confused watching city officials and volunteers greet the new arrivals with open arms and services.
 Shouldn’t those same services—funded by taxpayers—have been offered the day before to people sleeping behind trash bins, under bridges, or on sidewalks?
 Shouldn’t we first tend to the people already suffering in our streets before extending help to others arriving from elsewhere?

 If there are funds to help newcomers, shouldn’t those funds first go to the tens of thousands living in inhumane conditions right here?